AizaZhiora/pomodoro/README.md

 # Pomodoro
-This is a pomodoro that send a notification when change the time:
+This is a pomodoro timer, send a notification:
   - Work time 25 min
   - Short break time 5 min
   - Long break time 20 min (each 4 work time)